How to Restart Start Menu Process in Windows 11

 Pro Tip: Accessing Task Manager

-If your mouse is not working or the screen is frozen, press Ctrl + Shift + Esc on your keyboard.
-This shortcut opens the Task Manager instantly, allowing you to fix UI issues without needing to click the Start button.
+If your mouse isn’t working or your screen is frozen, press Ctrl+Shift+Esc on your keyboard.
+This shortcut opens Task Manager right away, allowing you to address interface issues without needing to click the Start button.

 Restarting the Start Menu via Task Manager

-If you wish to use the Command Prompt or PowerShell, open the Windows Terminla app and run the command below:
+For those comfortable with the Command Prompt or PowerShell, you can open the Windows Terminal app and run the following command:

 Command Prompt: